shaziya12/create-read-update-delete-angular8/README.md

 ` import { MatSort } from '@angular/material/sort';`<br/>
 ` import { MatPaginator } from '@angular/material/paginator';`<br/>

-*defining a property of the type of list data which is the type of MatTableDataSource*
+*Defining a property of the type of list data which is the type of MatTableDataSource*

 `listData: MatTableDataSource<any>; `<br/>
 ` @ViewChild(MatSort,{static:true}) sort: MatSort;` <br/>